FNNDSC/mgz2imgslices/README.rst

         Input file to convert.
 Should be an ``mgz`` file.

         [-o|--outputFileStem <outputFileStem>]
-        The output file stem to store conversion.
+        The output file stem to store image conversion.
 If this is specified with an extension, this extension will be used to specify the output file type.